We have to admit parenting in the digital world is pretty new and not an easy task.

 Without being too dramatic we should keep in mind there is a lot of data out there proving parents invest time in talking to their kids about road safety or safe sex but avoid conversations about how to stay safe online or how to act as a good digital citizen.

 The survey shed some light on how big the challenge is to parent in this digital world –

-27% (almost) one in three parents claim their children have joined social networking platform even when the rules state they must over a certain age
+- 27% (almost) one in three parents claim their children have joined social networking platforms even when the rules state they must be over a certain age

-Parents can ensure their kids have enjoyable and safe online experiences by talking to them and avoid judging, overreacting, or panicking about anything kids tell you.
+Parents can ensure their kids have enjoyable and safe online experiences by talking to them and avoiding judging, overreacting, or panicking about anything kids tell you.

-Here a list of expert tips to help you:
+Here is a list of expert tips to help you:

 1. Be a positive role model and be aware that children like to imitate your behaviour

 2. Set up ‘House Rules’ about how computers, smartphones and gaming systems are used at home

 3. Do not share private information like passwords, names, addresses and phone numbers with people you don’t know

 4. Install parental control software such as Norton Family (it’s free) to limit the sites your child can access when you aren’t around, or on devices that disappear into backpacks and bedrooms.
 You can also limit sensitive information you don’t want your child sharing